 We used the same test criterion as in the initial assessment phase to decide whether an individual would receive the next higher number of boxes (two consecutive trials correct).
 However, we did not stop data collection until subjects got three consecutive trials correct (or until they reached the maximum trial number; same as in the initial assessment phase, 8 trials for the 7 to 10-box condition) to get a more sensitive measure of their memory capacity at the individual level.

 Scoring and analysis.
 Regarding potential search strategies, we examined in addition to linear search strategies whether the variability of chimpanzees’ search behaviour was related to their accuracy.
 One could hypothesize that the successful individuals have idiosyncratic but highly conservative search strategies across trials [12].
 Such a strategy could reduce the short-term memory load considerably.
 To investigate whether some individuals might have acquired such idiosyncratic search strategies we calculated a search variability index.
-For every individual and number of boxes we counted at every position in the search sequence the number of unique boxes chosen across the first three trials per number of boxes (the minimal number of trials completed by every individual).
+For every individual and number of boxes we counted, separately for each position in the search sequence, the number of unique boxes chosen across the first three trials per number of boxes (the minimal number of trials completed by every individual).
 For example, if an individual across the three trials always chose the same box first we would assign “1” if the individual chose three times a different box as first choice, we assigned “3”.
 Across all choices within the search sequence of a given number of boxes we calculated a mean score for every individual and number of boxes.
 We calculated correlations between search variability and accuracy per individual and number of boxes (we report only the correlations for 4 and 5 boxes because the sample size declined to 4 individuals with 6 boxes).

 We used a GLMM (GLMM S01) with binomial error structure and logit link function to analyse all opportunities to choose an empty box in the retest phase.
 We only included the data up to 8 boxes (excluding all trials with the novel set of boxes) because there was only one individual left who passed the 8-box condition.
 The model was fitted in the same manner as GLMM 01.
 The only exception was that we did not include ‘sex’ as control variable due to convergence issues.
 We dropped ‘sex’ as control variable because it did not appear to have a noticeable effect on the error rates in the initial assessment phase.
 Collinearity was no issue in GLMM S01 (maximum VIF: 1.37 for Number of boxes).
 The sample of GLMM S01 consisted of 1979 opportunities to choose an empty box for 9 chimpanzees who performed 739 choices within 177 trials.